sdmytrievs/jsonio/Resources/docs/source.md

 To be done
 Add description and example

-By default add requered fields and defaults with requered fields Add field to structure by order, not to back
-Added tests for deefault values and addition functions cmake run tests -> copy Resources and config or read schemas from string
+Added tests for deefault values and addition functions

 > *source: "-";    test: "+";  example: "-"*
+> By default add requered fields and fields with default value

 ## Next steps --------------------------------------------------------------------------------